sciapp/gr/lib/grm/grplot/README.md

 polyline.

 The expected data are columns.
 Each column will be interpreted as a single line.
 Multiple columns leads to multiple displayed lines.
-The values inside the columns gets therefore interpreted as y values.
+The values inside the columns gets therefore interpreted as y-values.

 Possible parameters for the line plot are: